Christian pacifism

-History
+Origins

 Old Testament

 Roots of Christian pacifism can be found in the scriptures of the Old Testament according to Baylor University professor of religion, John A. Wood.
-Millard C. Lind explains the theology of warfare in ancient Israel as God directing the people of Israel to trust in Him, not in the warring way of the nations, and to seek peace not coercive power.
+Millard C. Lind explains the theology of warfare in ancient Israel as God directing the people of Israel to trust in him, not in the warring way of the nations, and to seek peace, not coercive power.
 Stephen B. Chapman expresses the Old Testament describes God's divine intervention, not human power politics, or the warring king, as key to the preservation of Israel.
 Lind asserts the Old Testament reflects that God occasionally sanctions, even commands wars to the point of God actually fighting utilizing the forces of nature, miraculous acts or other nations.
 Lind further argues God fights so that Israel does not have to fight wars like other nations because God delivers them.
 God promised to fight for Israel, to be an enemy to their enemies and oppose all that oppose them (Exodus 23:22).
-Pacifist, John Howard Yoder explains God sustained and directed his community not by power politics but by the creative power of God's word, of speaking through the law and the prophets.
+Pacifist God, John Howard Yoder explains, sustained and directed his community not by power politics but by the creative power of God's word, of speaking through the law and the prophets.
 The scriptures in the Old Testament provide background of God's great victory over evil, sin and death.
 Stephen Vantassel contends the Old Testament exists to put the issue of war and killing in historical and situational context.

-Throughout the Old Testament, there is a movement in the role of war.
-Stephen B. Chapman, associate professor of Old Testament at Duke University asserts God used war to conquer and provide the Promised Land to Israel, and then to defend that land.
+The role of war is developed and changes throughout the Old Testament.
+Chapman asserts God used war to conquer and provide the Promised Land to Israel, and then to defend that land.
 The Old Testament explains that Israel does not have to fight wars like other nations because God delivers them.
-Starting with the Exodus out of Egypt, God fights for Israel as a warrior rescuing His people from the oppressive Egyptians (Exodus 15:3).
+Starting with the Exodus out of Egypt, God fights for Israel as a warrior rescuing his people from the oppressive Egyptians (Exodus 15:3).
 In Exodus 14:13, Moses instructs the Israelites, "The Lord will fight for you; you need only to be still."
 The miraculous parting of the Red Sea is God being a warrior for Israel through acts of nature and not human armies.
 God's promise to fight on behalf of his chosen people is affirmed in the scriptures of the Old Testament (Deuteronomy 1:30).